joachim-n/drupal-core-development-project/README.md

 ### Running tests

+The following are required to run tests.

+#### PHPUnit configuration

 The simplest way to run tests with this setup is to put the phpunit.xml file in the project root and then run tests from there:

 $ vendor/bin/phpunit web/core/PATH-TO-TEST-FILE/TestFile.php